 - 1- Velocity to attack / sustains: This controls the way new sustained notes are played, for example if the air flow is at a CC value of 75 and you play a note at velocity 20, our engine will ramp the air flow from 20 to 75 and thus create a quick volume raise.
 And vice versa if the velocity is above the air flow value, it will create a quick attack.
 The duration of this ramp is controlled by the velocity to attack time value. - 2- Velocity to attack / legatos: This controls how legato notes are played, and the procedure is identical to that for sustains, but for legatos it covers the joins between different notes rather than sustained notes on their own.
-This feature is very useful on woodwind instruments as many players play legato notes with a slight crescendo between notes, so to replicate this, all you need to do is play every new legato note at a low velocity. - 3- Velocity to Attack Sharpness: this controls how much of an effect velocity has on the sound at a low degree of airflow(/modulation/CC1).
-The higher the value of this dial, the less immediately and prominently the attacks will speak.
+This feature is very useful on woodwind instruments as many players play legato notes with a slight crescendo between notes, so to replicate this, all you need to do is play every new legato note at a low velocity. - 3- Velocity to attack time: This controls the response time at which the previous parameters apply. - 4- Velocity to attack sharpness: